ohscar/rmalloc/doc/paper/introduction.rst

 Efficiency, revisited
 ======================================
-Is fragmentation a problem?
-At Opera, that was indeed the case.
+The question *Is fragmentation a problem?* is asked by (M. S. Johnstone, P. R. Wilson, 1998).
+At Opera circa 1997, that was indeed the case.
 Large web pages loading many small resources, specifically images, created holes in memory when freed, such that after a few page loads, it was no longer possible to load any more pages.
-On a small-memory device, such as early smart phones/feature phones, with 4-8M RAM, this was indeed an issue.
+On a small-memory device, such as early smart phones/feature phones, with 4-8 MB RAM, this was indeed an issue.
 The out-of-memory situation happens despite there theoretically being enough memory available, but because of fragmentation large enough chunks could not be allocated.
-This goes against the findings in (M. S. Johnstone, P. R. Wilson, 1998), where in the average case, fragmentation level is good enough.
+This goes against the the authors findings, where in the average case, fragmentation level is good enough.
 However, for Opera, that was insufficient.
 By making a custom allocator with the signature outlined in the hypothesis, they hoped to solve the fragmentation problem in the specific situations that occur in a web browser.
+It was also to be used as the allocator in an in-house virtual machine running a custom language.

-- TODO: Possibly for use in a virtual machine
+.. - TODO: Possibly for use in a virtual machine